ivan-the-terrible/bloodsugar-cursor/README.md

 A cool way to update your cursor to reflect your blood sugar values.

-The main idea here is to poll against your Nightscout API every couple of minutes or so and update the color of your mouse cursor to help indicate your current level.
+The main idea here is to poll against your Nightscout API every 5 minutes and update the color of your mouse cursor to help indicate your current level.

 For right now, the colors are: